 Operational risk is defined as the risk of direct or indirect loss resulting from inadequate or failed internal processes, people and systems or from external events.
-In order to mitigate such risks all key processes and controls are documented in a procedural manual.
-This manual is embedded into the organisation and available to all staff.
+Key mitigants of operational risk include effective documentation of controls and procedures and implementation of effective recruitment and staff training and development policies.
+Additional mitigation is provided by the errors and omissions insurance cover purchased by the Managers.